Your Rights as an Energy Services Company Consumer

 M&R CONTACT INFORMATION - Customer may contact M&R’s Service Contact Center at 1-866-610-7283, Monday through Friday 8:00 a.m. - 5:00 p.m.
 EST (contact center hours subject to change) or write to M&R at: P.O Box 4091, New Windsor, NY 12553.

 DISPUTE RESOLUTION - In the event of a billing dispute or a disagreement involving M&R’ s service hereunder, the parties will use their best efforts to resolve the dispute.
 Customer must contact M&R in writing at the above address with proof of mailing within 60 days of the invoice date.
-The dispute or complaint relating to a residential customer may be submitted by either party at any time to the DPS pursuant to its Complaint Handling Procedures (“Procedures”) or calling the DPS at 1-800-342-3377.
+For consumer complaints that cannot be resolved with M&R, you may contact the New York State Department of Public Service (DPS).
+DPS complaints may be directed as follows: Phone: DPS Helpline at 1-800-342-3377 (M-F 8:30am-4:00pm) or mail: Office of Consumer Services, Three Empire State Plaza, Albany, New York 12223.
 Customer must pay the bill in full, except for the specific disputed amount, during the pendency of the dispute, and such payment shall be refunded if warranted by the decision of DPS.

 CHOICE OF LAWS - Venue for any lawsuit brought to enforce any term or condition of this Agreement or to construe the terms hereof shall lie exclusively in the State of New York.
 This Agreement shall be construed under and shall be governed by the laws of the State of New York without regard to the application of its conflicts of law principles

-CHANGE IN LAW – M&R may pass through or allocate, as the case may be, to Customer any increase or decrease in M&R’s costs related to the natural gas and related products and services sold to Customer that results from the implementation of new, or changes (including changes in transportation rates) to existing, Laws, or other requirements or changes in administration or interpretation of Laws or other requirements.
-“Law” means any law, rule, regulation, ordinance, statute, judicial decision, administrative order, transporter business practices or protocol, transporter tariff, or rule of any commission or agency with jurisdiction in the State in which the Facility(ies) is located.
+CHANGE IN LAW – M&R may pass through or allocate, as the case may be, to Customer any increase or decrease in M&R’s costs related to the natural gas and related products and services sold to Customer that results from the implementation of new, or changes (including changes in intrastate and interstate pipeline transportation rates) to existing Laws, or other requirements or changes in administration or interpretation of Laws or other requirements, or changes to the manner in which any Law is implemented (“Change in Practice”).
+“Law” means any law, rule, regulation, ordinance, statute, judicial decision, administrative order, transporter or utility business practices or protocol, transporter or utility tariff, or rule of any commission or agency with jurisdiction in the State in which the Facility(s) is located.
+“Change in Practice” includes a change in the manner any transporter, LDC, pipeline, agency or any other authority implements or interprets any items listed under “Law” above that increases M&R’s costs.
 Such adjusted amounts will be included in subsequent invoices to Customer.

 EMERGENCY SERVICE - The LDC will continue to respond to leaks and emergencies.
 In the event of a natural gas leak, service interruption or other emergency, Customer should immediately call the LDC;